RainiHeini/File_Tree_Export/README.md

 # File_Tree_Export
-Scans Folder/Drive and creates a File Tree in a .html file with some features
+Python script which scans Folder/Drive and creates a File Tree in a .html file with some features

 Just place the script into the folder/drive you want to scan and run it.
 It will create a .html in the same place and open it automatically.